 Preserved Century Egg

-I know many people who are not actual fish eaters prefer cod as it doesn’t contain any fishy smell but do note cod fish disintegrates easily when boiled so it is not an ideal fish to have for steamboat.
-But if you still want it, then make sure you slice the cod in thicker pieces and cook it within the steamboat ladle otherwise you’d have a hard time digging for it.
+I know many people prefer cod as it doesn’t contain any fishy smell and its meat is much sweeter too but do note cod fish disintegrates easily when boiled so it is not quite an ideal fish to have for steamboat.
+But if you still want to have it, make sure you slice the cod in thicker pieces and cook it within the steamboat ladle otherwise you’d have a hard time digging for it.

-For soup bases, it is easiest to grab store-bought soup stocks in tetra packs and cans or use seasoning powder and bouillon cubes but I never like them because of their high sodium content.
-It is not difficult to make easy soup bases at home.
+For soup bases, it is easiest to grab store-bought soup stocks in tetra packs and cans or use seasoning powder and bouillon cubes but I never like them because of their high sodium or MSG content.
+It is not difficult to make fuss free soup bases at home.
 Here’s a few which I had experimented before:

 b) Chicken stock – this can be made one day in advance.
 Refer to my recipe here on how to make chicken soup.
-Go easy on the salt as the ingredients will eventually flavour the soup.
+Go easy on the salt (or just totally omit it) as the ingredients will eventually flavour the soup.

 c) Pork or Beef stock – just get the bones you want from the butcher and add carrots, onions, celery and 1-2 pieces of bay leaves.

-e) Vegetable stock – carrots, onions, celery, sweet corn.
+e) Vegetable stock – carrots, onions, celery, sweet corn, radish, potato.

-It’s really not necessary to make the broth flavoursome because you want to enjoy the original taste and freshness of the ingredients and because so many items are going to go into the broth, you’d end up having an inedible soup if it starts off salty.
+It’s really not necessary to make the broth flavoursome because you want to enjoy the original taste and freshness of the ingredients that you’re cooking in it and because so many items are going to go into the broth, you’d end up having an inedible (overly salty) soup if it already starts off salty.

 Lastly, I would like to recommend my two favourite dipping sauces which you can get from the supermarket: